All Episodes

 Yes.

-Yeah, buddy.
+Hey, buddy.

-Uh anyway, we're uh right next to Idaho.
+Anyway, we're right next to Idaho.

-I know that because I studied the old-fashioned geography, and I just wanted to say that you're you're wrong on the Larry Craig thing.
+I know that because I studied the old-fashioned geography, and I just wanted to say that you're wrong on the Larry Craig thing.

 Okay.

-I just I just don't want it.
+I just don't want it.

 Yeah.

-Uh well I understand that, and I totally agree with you.
+Well, I understand that, and I totally agree with you.

 Okay.

-Well, I you were kind of you know, mocking members of the Republican Party that you know we're talking about hypocrisy, and I I agree with everything that those leaders of the Republican Party said.
+Well, you were kind of, you know, mocking members of the Republican Party that, you know, were talking about hypocrisy.

 That's what bothers me about this.

-I think the Republicans reacted a little bit too quickly and thrown the guy overboard because there was we don't know he didn't pick anybody up in a bathroom.
+I think the Republicans reacted a little bit too quickly and thrown the guy overboard because there was, we don't know, he didn't pick anybody up in a bathroom.

-He it was it was playing FTSE, you know, and that bathroom isn't just like the first one you come to.
+And that bathroom isn't just like the first one you come to.

 It's a well-known bathroom.

-You gotta go out of your way to get to it.
+You've got to go out of your way to get to it.

 He should have been gone.